Canvas: Good Practices for Setting Your Course Navigation for Students

 Library Course Reserves

-Students can use this link to get contact information for other students in the class.
+Students can use this link to obtain contact information for other students in the class.
 No private student data is shown to students when accessing this link.
-Giving students access to the People link also allows students the ability to form their own groups and access group spaces.
-Students can also access Groups through the global navigation bar’s Groups button.
+Giving students access to the People link also allows students the ability to form their own Groups and access Group spaces.
+Students can also access Groups through the global navigation bar's Groups button.
 Read for more information on how students can use the People link.

 This link takes students to the Canvas Syllabus tool.
 We recommend that you use this tool and enable this link for students.
 For more information on the Syllabus tool, read how your students can use the Syllabus tool.
 If you do not use the Syllabus tool, be sure to disable it in the Course Navigation to avoid confusion.

 Canvas allows you to alert students of upcoming assignments through many places in the course site other than the Assignments Course Navigation link (see Canvas student video on Assignments for more information).

 By organizing all course content through either Modules or Pages, you are able to better control the time and context of when students get access to all graded assignments.
 However, there may be times when you want to leave the Assignments course navigation link on for students, such as when you want to:

 - Allow students to sort all class assignments by date or by type (type of assignment will be broken down by assignment groups/gradebook categories if those are set up).

 - Show any assignment, graded quiz, graded surveys, and graded discussion all in one place (for example, in place of using the Syllabus tool, which also will create this list).

 This link provides options to monitor and track student attendance.
 See more information about the use of the Roll Call Attendance link here.

 This link allows instructors and students to communicate in real-time using text.
 See more information about the Chat tool.